axonivy-market/portal/Documentation/portal-guide/source/portal-components/document-table/index.rst

 Document Table
 **************

-This component is a case document table with functions: display, upload, download and delete document entries.
+This component is a case document table with functions display, upload, download and delete document entries.

 |document-table|